The Champion Trees of Bushnell Park

 Oriental Oak (Quercus variabilis)

-Among the rarest trees in Connecticut, a pair of these trees live on either side of the sidewalk, near the Winged Victory statue.
+Among the rarest trees in Connecticut, this tree is near the Spirit of Victory statue.
 Native to the Far East, they have thick, almost corky bark, oval leaves with bristly margins, similar to the Turkey Oak and large acorns with very bristly cups.
-The uphill tree is the state champ.

 Charter Oak (scion)